dylandasilva1999/yukihyo-virtualpet-app/README.md

 ### Prerequisites

 For development, the latest version of Visual Studio is required.
-The latest version can be downloaded from
+The latest version can be downloaded from [Visual Studio Download](https://visualstudio.microsoft.com/downloads/)

-### How to install
+### Installation

 1. Clone the repo
 ```sh